 While the origins of the geometric street grid of modern cities is perhaps less than romantic, it is the very geometric grid design of many American cities from which I am able to create cool maze maps!
 The more geometric and right angled the street grid, the more mazy I can make my maze maps.
 One of my personal favorite maze maps is my Chicago poster, Chicago's rigid street grid is a great base for a mazy map.

 Prior to the early 1800's and long before Manhattan became a "concrete jungle", Manhattan was an island of farms, country roads, wetlands, hills and streams.
 That all changed after the creation of the Commissioner's Plan of 1811 which laid out a vision for the present day grid of right angles and straight lines paving the way for the city to become an urban powerhouse (and concrete jungle).

 "Manahatta" was named by the Lenape tribe native to the area for being an "island of many hills."
 The Commissioner's Plan of 1811 required flattening those very hills.
 It was accomplished through the iron will of the government despite the protests of property owners many of whose existing homes were on top of what the plan deemed to be streets.
 Contrast this with San Francisco's grid, which was also laid over the hills (irrespective of topography), but protests from property owners prevented its scenic hills from being razed!

 While at first glance, Manhattan's grid looks deceptively even on a map, it's far from perfect geometric order.
 The southern portion of Manhattan first developed as a sprawl of streets around the port long before the Commissioner's Plan of 1811.
-You can see this in the bottom portion of the design of our Manhattan poster:
+You can see this in the bottom portion of the design of my Manhattan poster: